yoesk8/portfolio-2-bitcoin-quiz/README.md

 ## Compatibility testing
  Site was tested across multiple virtual mobile devices and browsers.
 I checked all supported devices in Chrome developer tools.

- I tested on hardware devices such as: Ipad air with iOS, Iphone 13 mini with iOS 15.4, Macbook air with MacOS
+ I tested on hardware devices such as: Ipad air with iOS, Iphone 13 mini with iOS 15.4, Macbook air with MacOS and Surface Pro with windows 10

 ## User stories testing

-### As a business owner:
+### As a website owner:

-- I would like to present myself and my offer on the website clearly to potential customers.
+-  I would like to display my abbilities as a web developer.
-    > Name, photo of the instructor and qualifications are on the Home Page in the About section

-- I need to make sure that my current and new customers will be able to contact me with any questions on training, exercises or business enquiries
-    > Customers can achieve this by contacting through contact form.
-They can choose their topic of interest or goal and describe their needs in a message box.

-- I want my customers to be able to learn how to use my website intuitively and easily.
-    > Each site has a fixed navigation menu and is accessible at all times.
-All content is presented with minimalistic approach.
+   > User can interact with the site by playing a game that keeps track of the answers chosen during the game and see their final result once finished

-- I would like to build and maintain relationship with potential and current customers.
+- I would like to educate all visitors on the Basics of what Bitcoin is and isn't.
-    > Customers are able to find a links to social channels at the bottom of each page.
-Alternatively they can contact via the contact form.
+   > User can use the FAQ page to read the answers to 6 of the most asked questions about Bitcoin, the user can also get in touch with the developer to ask further questions

-### As a new customer:
+### As a new user:
-- I wish to find information about the personal trainer and check his qualifications.
+- I want to play a game to learn about Bitcoin
+   > User can play a game containing 10 interesting facts about Bitcoin
+- I want to know what the price of Bitcoin is at the moment
-    > User can see essential description on the home page, specifically in about section.
+   > User can see the live price of Bitcoin displayed in the Home screen

-- I would like to get in touch with the trainer to ask him about his approach on programing training cycles.
+- I would like to get in touch with the creator of the site to ask him about his web developing skills or to learn more about bitcoin.
     > User can find a contact form in contact page.

-### As a returning customer:
+### As a returning user:
-- I need to contact my trainer to reschedule my session.
-    > User can find an option 'Reschedule my session' in the contact form in contact page.
-Alternatively can use social channels found at the bottom of the page.

-- I want to show my friend pictures of the fitness studio where we can join for a 2 on 1  personal training session.
-    > Gallery page has pictures of both the studio and sessions with other clients in development.
+- I need to find more information about the skills and projects that the developer may have worked on.
+    > User can use the LinkedIn or GitHub social links on the footer of the site or use the contact form to get in touch directly with the developer

 ---